 Jury selection began yesterday at the federal courthouse in Chicago for a trial that U.S. District Judge Joan Lefkow told the prospective panelists may last into early April.
-The case is one of at least four legal disputes between Deutsche Borse AG- owned ISE and CBOE Holdings Inc. (CBOE), the Chicago-based operator of the biggest U.S. options exchange.
+The case is one of at least four legal disputes between Deutsche Borse AG- owned ISE and CBOE Holdings Inc. (CBOE:US), the Chicago-based operator of the biggest U.S. options exchange.

 “The evidence will establish that CBOE deliberately copied ISE’s patented system for executing trades,” New York-based ISE said in a court filing last month.

 Competition is increasing among derivatives-exchange operators including NYSE Euronext and Nasdaq OMX Group Inc. (NDAQ:US) ISE in a March 1 regulatory filing revealed plans to start a second options market called Topaz which, if approved, would be the 12th such U.S. forum.
 Nasdaq OMX owns three of the venues while CBOE and NYSE Euronext (NYX:US) have two each.